U.S. measles milestone: 59 cases so far in 2024 — more than all of 2023

 The CDC deployed a team to Chicago on March 12 to work with the city to investigate and curb the spread of the virus, and support the city's vaccination campaign.

+He said the agency would likely gather lessons learned from Chicago's response to help other cities too, citing his previous experience as a top-ranking health official in New York City during past large outbreaks there.

+"I could see the lessons from the New York experience being built into this response.
+So the answer is yes, we always iterate and I'm sure we'll learn some things from Chicago that will be valuable in other settings as well," Daskalakis said.

-Florida has also reported 10 cases this year.
+Florida has reported the next most cases, with 10 infections so far this year.
 All but one of the cases was reported in Broward County, after a Miami-area elementary school reported an outbreak.

-CDC laboratories were tapped to help in investigating the genotype of the virus behind that outbreak, which can help in narrowing down leads for the outbreak's origin.
+CDC laboratories were tapped to help in investigating the genotype of the virus behind that outbreak, which can aid in narrowing down leads for the outbreak's origin.

 Most of the cases nationwide have been confirmed through laboratory testing.
 Two cases remain suspected, in Ohio's Clermont County and Arizona's Coconino County.